smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 "BattleAI" (VCMI's strongest scripted bot).

-Having said all this, I still haven't described how exactly I evaluate the those models, so make sure to read the next section if you want to know more.
+Having said all this, I still haven't described how exactly I evaluate the those models, so keep reading ahead if you want to know more.

 ##### 🕵️ Testing (evaluation)